stefanfrede/stefanfrede/README.md

 My focus is on HTML, CSS, accessibility, and progressive enhancement.

-When I use JavaScript, I prefer to limit myself to browser APIs whenever possible.
+I avoid JavaScript as much as possible.
+The rapid improvements in CSS over the last few years have been a great help, but when I do use JavaScript, I stick to browser APIs.

 The web has made significant progress.
 Features that previously required libraries or frameworks can now be easily implemented using vanilla JavaScript.